The Science of Drying

 Boxes using heat alone lower the relative humidity by warming the air, but the amount of moisture in the air does not change.
 While warm air can hold more moisture than cool air, unless the water is removed, it can condense right back where it was when the heat goes off.
 That’s where the desiccant comes in.

-Desiccants are essential for the most effective drying experience, but it is also important to look at the different types of desiccants to figure out which one is best for keeping moisture out and extending the life of your hearing device.
+Desiccants are essential for an effective drying experience, but it is also important to look at the different types of desiccants to figure out which one is best for keeping moisture out and helping to prolong the life of your hearing device.

 The Dry-Brik desiccant is a molecular sieve, which is a much more aggressive desiccant than silica gel.
 Moreover, mol sieve (pronounced “MOL SIV”) is better suited for the operating temperature of Dry & Store.
 Silica gel does not work as well as mol sieve at our operating temperatures.